Artificial intelligence is transforming industries, and it is providing a competitive advantage to early adopters.

 Team structure, executive expectations, and decision-making frameworks are all advantages that even some Silicon Valley startups (with tremendous AI skills) are lacking entirely.

-The explicit goal of this report was the find principles and tenets that would transfer to companies who have very little (or zero) prior AI experience.
+The explicit goal of this report was the find principles and tenets that would transfer to professionals who have very little (or zero) prior AI experience.

-For this reason, I drew upon three primary sources of expertise for this report:
+For this reason, we drew upon three primary sources of expertise in the construction of this report:

-- AI Leadership at Top Tech Firms: I’ve interviewed AI leaders and experts at Facebook, AirBnb, Google Deepmind, and other tech firms.
-I don’t expect most companies to be able to fully transform into tech unicorns – but many of the best-practices of applying data science in unicorn companies can be easily applied to more mundane companies once those best-practices are understood.
+- AI Leadership at Top Tech Firms: We’ve interviewed AI leaders and experts at Facebook, AirBnb, Google Deepmind, and other tech firms.
+We don’t expect most companies to be able to fully transform into tech unicorns – but many of the best-practices of applying data science in unicorn companies can be easily applied to more mundane companies once those best-practices are understood.

 - PhD AI Consultants with Startup and Enterprise Experience.
 Most AI “consultants” are amateurs, but some have been at it for decades, and have hands on experience transferring true data science into business value (often in business environments where it’s incredibly hard to get AI off the ground).

 - AI Leadership in Older, Established Companies.
-From retail banks to pharma giants, from manufacturing companies to trucking conglomerates – our interviews and research span sectors for AI case studies and adoption into established existing businesses.
+From retail banks to pharma giants, from manufacturing companies to trucking conglomerates – our interviews and research span to every sector.

-A Step-by-Step Guide to Reducing Risk, Improving ROI, and Getting Started with an AI Initiative – With No Previous Data Science or AI Experience
+A Strategic Step-by-Step Guide to Reducing Risk, Improving ROI, and Getting Started with an AI Initiative

-My goal was not to write a book, or tell a long and colorful story – but to put together the maximum value in minimal words and graphics.
+Our goal was not to write a book, or tell a long and colorful story – but to put together the maximum value in a succinct and actionable guide, and what we’ve arrived at is something we’re truly proud of.

 This compact 25-page report is broken down into five key chapters: